 Legal teams at high-growth companies need to be dynamic in nature.
-No longer is their job limited to managing risk, but also to drive strategic commercial decisions.
-From dealing with contracts to anticipating potential conflicts, a legal team has to interact with multiple stakeholders within the organization.
-And what do we look out for - Contract Managements Hacks to save our troubles.
+No longer is their job limited to managing risk but also to driving strategic commercial decisions.
+From dealing with sales contracts to anticipating potential conflicts, a legal team has to interact with multiple stakeholders within the organization.
+And what do we look out for - Contract Management Hacks to save our troubles.

 They say creativity is best tested when constrained.
 This is certainly true for legal teams.